arkarsg/digitalgarden/content/Notes/CS3241/Notes/Illumination.md

 ### Ambient light
 >[!info] Ambient light
 >Ambient light is *universal*.
 Every surface receives the same color and intensity of light.
+>
+>- Does not care about where light is positioned relative to the surface

 Ambient light is used to produce a *uniform lighting* effect on every point on **every surface** in the scene.